During the early development of a child, the sleep-wake cycle is the primary activity of the brain.

 |3 to 4 years||11 to 13 hours||10 to12 hours||1 to 2 hours|

-Another important thing is that, his bedroom should be comfortable and that he is at ease whenever he’s there.
-Make him learn that it’s not just for him to sleep but for him to consider it as his territory.
-This will help him gain confidence and feel secured in his room and will further help him fall asleep promptly.
+Another important thing is that, their bedroom should be comfortable and that they are at ease whenever they’re there.
+Make them learn that it’s not just for them to sleep but for them to consider it as his territory.

 The following are some bedtime activities that helped many moms and dads get their children to easier sleep: